ColieShen/BlinkTrack/README.md

 ## Todo

+- [x] Release the camera-ready version of the paper and supplementary materials
 - [ ] Release the pretrained weights and complete usage guide for BlinkTrack
-- [ ] Release the data generation code and full documentation for MultiTrack
 - [x] Release the MultiTrack dataset
+- [x] Release the data generation code of MultiTrack
+- [ ] Release the full documentation of MultiTrack
+- [ ] Release the EC-occ and EDS-occ dataset
+- [ ] Release the data generation code of EC-occ and EDS-occ
-- [x] Release the camera-ready version of the paper and supplementary materials
+- [ ] Release the full documentation of EC-occ and EDS-occ

 ## Citation